 Manitou Park Lake Trail is a 2.4 mile moderately trafficked loop trail located near Woodland Park, Colorado that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Directions from Woodland Park: Travel 7 miles north on Highway 67 to Manitou Lake Picnic Area.

 Note: I have only walked around the lake itself.

 I love this place & have been going here all my life.
 It's easy to get to, short, easy to walk & not too crowded from my experience. $6 to park unless you have a bus, which I hear is $50.
 Restrooms, tables & fishing piers abound.
 Great views.
 A covered, open air pavilion is reservable for somewhere around $50 if you call ahead.
 Dog friendly.
 No swimming or wading.

 Easy walk.
 Nice for the dog.
 Beautiful Lake.
 Great View of Pikes Peak. $6 Entry Fee.
 Well Worth the Price of Admission.

 Beautiful place to walk around the lake with my little ones.
 Costs $6 to get in.